-Carbon graphite usually refers to a compound mixture of petroleum coke, pitch and graphite, however it is also used to refer simply to the material of graphite that is an alloy of carbon.
 Carbon graphite is a semi metal that possesses both metallic and non-metallic properties, allowing it to be used in a wide variety of applications both industrial and commercial.
+Read More…

 The carbon graphite combination of metallic and non-metallic properties results in a product that is strong and corrosion resistant.
 Holes are often left in the structure from the process of carbonization, but these provide an opportunity to further strengthen the product with metals, resins, inorganic salts or pure carbon in order to create a more durable product, or a more electrically conductive product.
 Furthermore, carbon-graphite can be heated at extreme temperatures to cause it to more closely resemble pure graphite.

 All grades of carbon graphite and natural graphite can be machined according to custom specifications into various shapes and objects using conventional machining and tools.
 Some common applications for graphite use are in the manufacture of crucibles and molds, graphite heating elements and tubes, heat treating furnace fixtures, chemical processing equipment, molten metal extrusion, pressure casting, vertical and horizontal continuous part casting, heat shields and furnace lining and components.